-Pareyson's contribution to the reading of practices sustained by sensation, sentiment and sensory knowledge proceeds in the following way:
+Pareyson's contribution to the reading of practices sustained by sensation, sentiment, and sensory knowledge proceeds in the following way:

-It is impossible to know sensitively without experiencing a sentimental reaction, and on the other hand sentiment is always a mood which colors and accompanies a sensation.

-[...]
-If it is true that I cannot make contact with the world except through the emotions I feel about it, it is also true that I do not feel emotions unless I make contact with the world.
-(Pareyson, 1950; Engl. trans.
-2009: 79)
+It is impossible to know sensitively without experiencing a sentimental reaction, and on the other hand sentiment is always a mood which colors and accompanies a sensation. . . .
+If it is true that I cannot make contact with the world except through the emotions I feel about it, it is also true that I do not feel emotions unless I make contact with the world (Pareyson, 1950; English translation, 2009: 79).

-Therefore sensation and sentiment are inseparable, but also between knowing and expressing there is a relation of mutual constitution:
+Therefore, sensation and sentiment are inseparable, but between knowing and expressing also there is a relation of mutual constitution:

-There is neither knowing which is not expressing, nor expressing that is not knowing: I know only while expressing, and through expression I know.
-(Pareyson, 1950; Engl. trans.
-2009: 82)
+There is neither knowing which is not expressing, nor expressing that is not knowing: I know only while expressing, and through expression I know (Pareyson, 1950; English translation, 2009: 82).

-Intuition is in Pareyson what includes sensation and sentiment and it constitutes the principle of the aesthetic nature of knowledge:
+Intuition, for Pareyson, is what includes sensation and sentiment, and it constitutes the principle of the aesthetic nature of knowledge:

-knowledge does not grasp something without expressing the knower, and that expression does not express sentiments without also grasping something known.
+Knowledge does not grasp something without expressing the knower, and that expression does not express sentiments without also grasping something known.
 I do not know something unless I express myself, and in expressing myself I declare knowledge of something.
-This is the principle of the aesthetic nature of knowledge.
-(Pareyson, 1950; Engl. trans.
-2009: 82)
+This is the principle of the aesthetic nature of knowledge (Pareyson, 1950; English translation, 2009: 82).

-This relationship among the process of knowing, the formation of a subjectivity as 'knower' and the expression of a collective taste that sustains (or does not sustain) a certain way of practicing is what enables researchers to inquire into how practitioners are able to put their passions into practice (Gherardi, Nicolini and Strati 2007) and how practicing their passions may contribute to the development of a field of practices and to the elaboration of an aesthetics of practice.
+This relationship among the process of knowing, the formation of a subjectivity as "knower," and the expression of a collective taste that sustains (or does not sustain) a certain way of practicing is what enables researchers to inquire into how practitioners are able to put their passions into practice (Gherardi, Nicolini, & Strati, 2007) and how practicing their passions may contribute to the development of a field of practices and to the elaboration of an aesthetics of practice.